How We Are Regulated

 All non-housekeeping rule changes and certain significant changes, including those that are considered to have an impact or potential impact on the exchange’s market structure or members, or on issuers, investors or the capital markets or otherwise raise public interest concerns, must be published for comment.

 In addition to the Trading Policies, trading on the NEO Exchange is governed by the Universal Market Integrity Rules (“UMIR”) maintained by IIROC (to reference UMIR, please go to www.iiroc.ca).

-In accordance with its recognition order, the NEO Exchange has adopted procedures setting out the steps for appealing a decision made by the Exchange (“Appeal Procedures”).
+In accordance with its recognition order, NEO has adopted procedures setting out the steps for appealing a decision made by the NEO Exchange (“Appeal Procedures”).
 The Appeal Procedures were treated as a public interest rule, and were approved by the OSC on January 7, 2016.

 A key element in re-focusing on the original purpose of an exchange is our approach to governance.
 We are re-mutualizing the exchange business, but this time with the participation of a cross-section of all users.
-The broad and diverse ownership structure of Aequitas Innovations Inc., the parent company of Neo Exchange Inc., with majority control by those representing investors and issuers, and its independent governance oversight, are built on the core founding principle of fostering innovation and competition, which we believe will enhance market integrity and promote the public interest.
+The broad and diverse ownership structure of Aequitas, the parent company of NEO, with majority control by those representing investors and issuers, and its independent governance oversight, are built on the core founding principle of fostering innovation and competition, which we believe will enhance market integrity and promote the public interest.
 This governance model will ensure that we stay true to our mission.